 Nothing much to say here.
 Review all the options you selected so far and click Launch.

 Create a new key pair

 Passwords are disabled on EC2 instances by default.
 Authentication between you and EC2 instance will be done using a SSH key pair.
 A pop up will appear asking you to select an existing key pair or create a new one.
-If this is your first time creating an EC2 instance, you probably won’t have key pair.
+If this is your first time creating an EC2 instance, you probably won’t have a key pair.
 So create a new one.
 You’ll be able to launch the instance after downloading the key file.

 Keep the key file safe as you’ll need it to login to your server.
 That concludes the instructions to launch an amazon ec2 instance.
-It’ll take a minute or two for your instance to launch.
+It’ll take a minute or two for your instance to be available.
 In the meantime, allocate an Elastic IP address to your account with your instance as it’s an important requirement for Virtualmin and any web server.